deepmodeling/tbplas/doc/source/tutorial/prim_cell/lindhard.rst

 ====================================

-In this tutorial, we show how to calculate the response functions of primitive cell, namely dynamic polarization, dielectric function and optical (AC) conductivity, using the :class:`.Lindhard` class. :class:`.Lindhard` requires the energies and wave functions from exact diagonalization, so its application is limited to primitive cells of small or moderate size.
+In this tutorial, we show how to calculate the response functions of primitive cell, namely dynamic polarization, dielectric function and optical (AC) conductivity, using the :class:`.Lindhard` class.
+The corresonding script is ``examples/prim_cell/lindhard.py``. :class:`.Lindhard` requires the energies and wave functions from exact diagonalization, so its application is limited to primitive cells of small or moderate size.
 For large models, the tight-binding propagation method (TBPM) is recommended, which will be discussed in :ref:`sample_tbpm`.
 Before beginning the tutorial, we import all necessary packages and create a graphene primitive cell as the example:

 .. code-block:: python